 Turbo Takeaways

-There are a few food assistance programs that provide benefits through a food card for seniors.
-For example, the Supplemental Nutrition Assistance Program (SNAP) offers an electronic benefit transfer or EBT card.
 Once you’re approved for the program, benefits are loaded into your card each month.
 You can then use the card to purchase groceries at authorized retailers.

 Another option is the Medicare Flex card, a prepaid debit card offered by certain Medicare Advantage plans.
-Some private plans include a grocery allowance to help senior citizens to buy healthy food.
+Some private plans include a grocery allowance to help senior citizens buy healthy food.

 Food Assistance Programs for Seniors